itdxer/neupy/site/docs/layers/basics.rst

 Pooling layer has also one mandatory argument that defines a factor by which to downscale ``(vertical, horizontal)``.
 The ``(2, 2)`` value will halve the image in each dimension.

-Pooling works only with 4D inputs, but you can use in case of 3D if you apply the same trick as we did it with convolutional layer.
+Pooling works only with 4D inputs, but you can use in case of 3D if you apply the same trick that we did for convolutional layer.
 You need to define one of the downscale factors equal to ``1``.

 .. code-block:: python